 Heating a fish in a company microwave can fill the kitchen with an unpleasant smell, but the business consequences are not too great.

 On the other hand, mistakes in the area of customer service or sales can mean specific losses for the company.

-Errors in health and safety may stop production at the factory and translate into thousands of gold losses, not to mention injuries to employees.
+Errors in the area of health and safety may stop production at the factory and translate into a huge loss of money, not to mention injuries to employees.

 In the case of errors in the area of cybersecurity, financial and reputational losses can be even greater.

 So if an explainer video can help you understand and apply these procedures, it actually translates into savings for the company.

 That is why, among others, Bank Millennium decided to invest in such an educational campaign on customer service standards, and Norwegian Carlsberg educates employees on occupational health and safety.

 The consequences of not following the procedures can be very severe for companies.